Xènia Pérez

+Youth career

+Pérez started playing football at the age of 4.
+In 2014, she joined the Espanyol youth program before going on to ascend to Espanyol's reserve team and multiple Catalonian youth teams over the following years.
+In 2018 and 2019, Pérez started to make forays into the Espanyol first team.
+She eventually made her debut at age 18, playing stoppage time minutes in a 4–0 loss to Barcelona on 14 December 2019.

 Club career

 RCD Espanyol

-In 2014, Pérez joined the Espanyol youth program.
-She has played for the club's reserve team andmultiple Catalonian youth teams on her journey through Espanyol.
-In 2018 and 2019, Pérez started to make forays into the Espanyol first team.
-She eventually made her debut at age 18, playing stoppage time minutes in a 4–0 loss to Barcelona on 14 December 2019.

 Pérez officially joined the senior team ahead of the 2020–21 season.
 She played regularly, making 23 league appearances.
 However, Espanyol was relegated as consequence for finishing in 16th place on the Primera División table.

 In her first season in the Spanish second division, Pérez took a starring role in Espnayol's squad.
 She was selected as a team captain and appeared in every league match of the season.
 She also scored her first two professional goals in an October match against AEM, helping Espanyol execute a comeback and win the match, 3–2.
 Ultimately, while the team came close to promotion, a convincing defeat against Levante Las Planas on the final day of the season prevented such result.